 Talent applies glue to one of the drilled holes, and immediately inserts a screw.

-Talent applies glue to another hole in the fish’s skull, and inserts a screw.
+Shot Removed.

 After this, use a dental burnisher to apply dental cement on the screws and on the periphery of the exposed skull [1].
 Using the dental drill, make a hole that is 5 millimeters in diameter above the brain region of interest [2].